Saartje87/pbjs-0.6/docs/PB-$.md

 ### find

-Returns all matched elements by CSS expression for every element in the set.
+Returns all matched elements by selector for every element in the set.

 > For CSS selectors we use [Qwery](https://www.google.com) - The Tiny Selector Engine